whatbirdisthat/coffeething/README.md

 WebStorm
 ========

-I quite like Webstorm.
+I quite like WebStorm.
 Which is lucky, because I paid for it.

-Webstorm makes tracing mouse-wavable, one thing my vim console will almost certainly never do.
+WebStorm makes tracing mouse-wavable, one thing my vim console will almost certainly never do.

 Unfortunately WebStorm doesn't have the ability out of the box to handle `litcoffee` files yet